credmark/TLS/docs/03-data.md

 The transaction data has its limit definitely.
 The example would the the SQUID token.
 It was created by scammers.
 They took advantage of their community, and inevitably committed a rug pull and ran off with millions.
 The transaction records for SQUID token is expected to pass the test (we did not get the data because it is on BSC).
 We need to score it from the sub-score of Meme.

-Above test drive demonstrate that on-chain data has lots of useful information to help justify the legitimacy of a token.
+Above test drive of ideas shows promises that on-chain data-based models are useful to justify the legitimacy of a token.
 We hope to research for more ways from metric and statistical learning point of views.